 Mr. Hickes: Thank you, Mr. Speaker.
-I would like to direct my questions today to the Minister responsible for Nunavut Arctic College.
+I would like to direct my question today to the Minister responsible for Nunavut Arctic College.

-My first question is: what degree-granting programs are available and how many years of study does it take to complete those which Nunavut Arctic College currently offers?
+My first question is: what degreegranting programs are available and how many years of study does it take to complete that Nunavut Arctic College currently offers?
 Thank you, Mr. Speaker.

-Speaker: My apologies.
-My hearing piece was not on.
+Speaker: My apologies; my hearing piece was not on.
 Mr. Qavvik.

 Hon.
 Daniel Qavvik: Thank you, Mr. Speaker.
 I thank the member for that question.
-There are three bachelor of degree programs that are offered within Nunavut.
-Nunavut Teacher Education Program is offered through four years, I believe.
-The Bachelor of Science and Arctic Nursing is a four-year degree program.
-The Bachelor of Social Work program is a four-year degree program.
+There are three bachelor degree programs that are offered within Nunavut.
+The Nunavut Teacher Education Program is offered through four years, I believe; the Bachelor of Science in Arctic Nursing is a four-year degree program; and also the Bachelor of Social Work program is a four-year degree program.

 The Nunavut Teacher Education Program has 150 credits required to complete the Nunavut Teacher Education Program.

-To confirm that Nunavut Teacher Education Program can be four to five years to complete.
+To confirm, the Nunavut Teacher Education Program can be four to five years to complete.
 Thank you, Mr. Speaker.